noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 - Security monitoring solutions like Security Onion and Splunk for log analysis and threat detection
 - Kali Linux for penetration testing and security assessments

-By walking through the step-by-step process of building this lab, from initial network design to the creation of a deliberately vulnerable Active Directory setup, this project offers insights into the complexities of modern cybersecurity infrastructures.
-It serves as both a learning tool for aspiring security professionals and a testbed for experienced practitioners to experiment with new tools and techniques in a controlled environment.
+Through a hands-on approach, this lab reflects my enthusiasm for deepening my cybersecurity skills.
+From designing an initial network structure to creating a vulnerable Active Directory setup, I am committed to understanding the intricacies of cybersecurity infrastructures.
+This project serves as an invaluable learning tool that not only reinforces essential concepts but also enables practical experimentation, allowing me to continually grow and refine my expertise in a controlled environment.

 The following sections will detail each component of the lab, the rationale behind design choices, and the potential security scenarios that can be explored within this virtual ecosystem.